Dana is a gift given from the heart.

 Yes.
 Dana donations can be sent to:

 Can I donate appreciated stock?

 Yes.
 At the request of several Still Water participants we have established a special account to receive donations of appreciated stock.
 For many people it is the most tax efficient way to make a contribution to Still Water.
-If you would like to explore this possibility, please contact Still Water MPC at (301) 270 8353 or Info@StillWaterMPC.org or call (240) 285-9516.
+If you would like to explore this possibility, please email Info@StillWaterMPC.org or call (240) 285-9516.

 Thank you so much.
 On behalf of the community, the Still Water Working Group thanks you for your practice and your support.